kukunoorumaheshreddy/IPLFantasy/README.md

 This is used by the FOREIGN_STARS and INDIAN_WARRIORS boosters to determine which players get doubled.
 The script fetches the player data feed only for matches where these nationality-based boosters were activated (to minimize API calls).

 ### Dashboard
 Pure HTML + JavaScript — no server, no install.
 Hosted free on GitHub Pages.
-Auto-loads the latest JSON from the `master-snapshots/` folder.
+Auto-loads data from JSONBin (live cloud data), falls back to `master-snapshots/` repo files if JSONBin is unavailable. **Auto-refreshes every 60 seconds** when loaded from JSONBin.

 ---